 Dear World STEM Education Conference Participants,

-We are really sorry to inform you of the cancellation of the 2020 World STEM Education Conference in Istanbul-Turkey.
+We are really sorry to inform you of the postponed of the 2020 World STEM Education Conference in Istanbul-Turkey.
 It was very difficult to get this decision after much discussion on coronavirus which continues to spread globally.
 At this stage, your health and well-being is our primary concern.
 We suggest you contact hotel or travel agencies to cancel your bookings you might have already made.
-We will be providing additional information in the coming days regarding the possible conference dates.
+We will be providing additional information in the coming days regarding the possible conference dates in 2020.

 Thank you very much for your interest and understanding.